 If a PPL classified property transfers to a new owner, the classification is removed because the new owner may not intend or be using the property for primary production purposes.
 New owners must apply for the PPL classification and demonstrate that the land continues to be used as primary production land.

-- Land may qualify for the primary production land classification where it is leased and used by the lessee as primary production land.
+- Land may qualify for the PPL classification where it is leased and used by the lessee as primary production land.

-- Land does not qualify for primary production land classification until it meets the definition of primary production land.
+- Land does not qualify for PPL classification until it meets the definition of primary production land.

-For example, land will not be entitled to primary production classification if it is used for the purposes of a hobby farm or similarly unprofitable activities. that is being prepared for the purpose of primary production will generally not qualify for PPL classification until the business of primary production commences.
+For example, land will not be entitled to PPL classification if it is used for the purposes of a hobby farm or similarly unprofitable activities. that is being prepared for the purpose of primary production will generally not qualify for PPL classification until the business of primary production commences.

 - The onus is on the taxpayer to prove to the satisfaction of the Commissioner that land is being used as primary production land.